What Are the Top Schools for Textile Design?

 Learn about top schools that offer textile design programs and related programs of study.
 Find out the ranking of these schools as well as resources that could help you develop your artistic abilities.

 What Are Some Characteristics of Top Schools for Textile Design?

-When you are considering a school for textile design programs, start by looking for a school that offers a broad exposure to the textiles field, or a school that allows you to develop specific expertise in fields like knitting, weaving or screen printing.
+When you are considering a school for textile design programs, start by looking for a school that offers a broad exposure to the textiles field or a school that allows you to develop specific expertise in fields like knitting, weaving or screen printing.
 You would also benefit from a strong pre-professional design program that includes opportunities to apply your skills to industrial, apparel or fine art venues.
-Schools that offer valuable exposure through exchange or study abroad programs would be of a great benefit to allow you to see and create extensive textile portfolios, as well as give you opportunities to exhibit your work.
+Schools that offer valuable exposure through exchange or study abroad programs can help you to develop a textile portfolio as well as give you opportunities to exhibit your work.

 What Are Three Top Schools for Textile Design?